gamozolabs/orange_slice/README.md

 We made a decision early on in the project, that determinism is more important than performance.
 Determinism allows us to provide users with system-level time travel debugging, allowing high quality bug reports with the net effect of eliminating all "no-repro" bugs.

-This has already had success in getting 100% reproducibility in old bugs we've seen at Microsoft that show up periodically, but we haven't been able to reproduce well enough to fix!
+We have already used our new deterministic tooling to reliably reproduce obscure race conditions that historically we were unable to reproduce well enough to fix!

 But, with Bochs comes a 50-100x performance slowdown.
 Your Windows boot now takes an hour rather than a minute, and your fuzzer performance dramatically drops.
 However it's worth it for the determinism.
 We'd rather have 10 bugs get fixed, than "know" about 15 bugs and only fix a few of them.